 Fixed interest securities, or "bonds", are loans issued by companies or by governments in order to raise money.
 Bonds issued by companies are called Corporate Bonds, those issued by the UK government are often called Gilts or UK Government bonds and those issued by the US government are called Treasury Bonds.
-In effect all bonds are IOUs that promise to pay you a sum on a specified date and pay a fixed rate of interest along the way.
+In effect all bonds are 'I owe you's' that promise to pay you a sum on a specified date and pay a fixed rate of interest along the way.

 Index-linked securities are similar but the payments out are normally increased by a prices index.
 For example, for UK government index-linked securities, payments out go up in line with the UK Retail Prices Index.

-However, it's possible for a government bond to default.
+But, it's possible for a government bond to default.
 And with corporate bonds there's a risk that the company may not be able to repay its loan or that it may default on its interest payments.

 You can reduce the risks related to investing in bonds if you invest through a bond fund.
 When a fund manager selects a range of bonds, you are less reliant on the performance of any one company or government.
 If the fund reinvests the bond income it generates, it can provide attractive levels of growth.
 But, there’s a risk you might not get back the amount you invest and the income you receive is neither fixed or guaranteed.